dkorotkov444/meet/README.md

 *Then* the system displays an error message indicating a connection is required to fetch new data

-### Feature 5 â€” Add an App Shortcut to the Home Screen
+### Feature 5.
+Add an App Shortcut to the Home Screen

-#### Scenario 1 â€” User can install the meet app as a shortcut on their device home screen.
+#### Scenario 1.
+User can install the meet app as a shortcut on their device home screen.

 *Given* the user is viewing the app in a mobile browser (or an install prompt is visible)